dukeng/PeerToPeerOverlayNetwork/README.md

-#Coursework for CSC 466: Peer to Peer OverlayNetwork
+# Coursework for CSC 466: Peer to Peer OverlayNetwork

-##Project: Effects of Blockchain on Financial System
+## Project: Effects of Blockchain on Financial System

-##What it contains:
+##W hat it contains:

 This repository contains a demo of some critical feature of the Stellar network, including: